 Many companies, most notably Microsoft, started issuing dividends for the first time.
 Much of executive compensation is paid in stocks and stock options.
 This form of payment became even more popular when the tax burden on dividends was lessened for high-income earners.

 As a result of JGTRRA, total dividend payments increased 20 percent from 2003 to 2012.
 For the previous 20 years, they had declined.

 Investors also bought more dividend-paying stocks, boosting profitability of companies that paid dividends.
 These included foreign companies that were in countries that had signed tax treaties with the United States.

 For that reason, the Bush tax cuts should have expired in 2004 or 2005, when the economy was booming again.
 Higher taxes would have slowed spending.
 They would have helped prevent the housing boom that led to the 2008 financial crisis.

-Unfortunately, JGTRRA was designed to expire in 2008.
-The newly-elected Obama administration and Congress, faced with the Great Recession, extended it until 2010.
-The tax cuts were extended again until 2012 as part of the deal to avoid the fiscal cliff.
+Unfortunately, JGTRRA was designed to expire in 2010.
+The newly-elected Obama administration and Congress, faced with the Great Recession, extended it until 2012 as part of the deal to avoid the fiscal cliff.
 They now have no expiration date.

 Like any other tax cut, JGTRRA hurts the economy by decreasing tax revenues.
 This increases each year’s annual deficit, and consequently, the U.S. debt.
 In fact, the debt doubled during the Bush administration to $11.6 trillion, from both lower tax revenues and higher defense spending.
 As a result, Bush racked up the second-highest U.S. debt by president.

 In the long run, high debt puts downward pressure on the value of the dollar.
 A devalued dollar raises the cost of imports and can trigger inflation.